jhconning/DevII/_sources/course/classf21.md

 Abad, Leticia Arroyo, and Noel Maurer.
 2019.
 “The Long Shadow of History?
 The Impact of Colonial Labor Institutions on Economic Development in Peru.” manuscript,  LINK

+### Property Rights and their Transformation

+\* Baker, M.J. and Jonathan Conning (2021) [A Model of Enclosures: Efficiency, Coordination, and Conflict in the Transformation of Land Ownership](https://drive.google.com/file/d/1yhsnk94RIJL5HRMQLJy5nqQD-rApiVzw/view?usp=sharing), manuscript.

+\* Goldstein, M., Udry, C., 2008.
+[The Profits of Power: Land Rights and Agricultural Investment in Ghana](https://www.journals.uchicago.edu/doi/full/10.1086/595561?casa_token=TUHsqwDGot4AAAAA:OXKDpVbmTDp2qMpwB9gSocuzYKKkGeRpF1KmuaMKyUfD0NfhKqwHl71kw_sOcUTRRKq8PGHwig). _Journal of Political Economy_ 116, 981–1022.

+Holden, Stein, Keijiro Otsuka, and Klaus Deininger.
+2013.
+"Issues and Theoretical Framework,"  Chapter 1 in Land Tenure Reform in Asia and Africa: Assessing Impacts on Poverty and Natural Resource Management.
+Springer.
+Read only pages 3-19.

+Chen, C., 2017.
+Untitled Land, Occupational Choice, and Agricultural Productivity.
+American Economic Journal: Macroeconomics 9, 91–121.

+De Janvry, A, K. Emerick, MG Gonzalez-Navarro, and E Sadoulet.
+2015.
+“Delinking Land Rights from Land Use: Certification and Migration in Mexico.”
+The American Economic Review 105 (10): 3125–3149.

+Platteau, J.-P., 1996.
+The evolutionary theory of land rights as applied to sub-Saharan Africa: a critical assessment.
+Development and change 27, 29–86.

+Banerjee, Abhijit V., Paul J. Gertler, and Maitreesh Ghatak.
+"Empowerment and Efficiency: Tenancy Reform in West Bengal."
+Journal of Political Economy 110, no. 2 (2002): 239-80.

+Allen, R.C., 1992.
+“Introduction: Agrarian Fundamentalism and English Agricultural Development,” Chapter 1 in Enclosure and the yeoman: the agricultural development of the South Midlands 1450-1850.
+Oxford University Press. [link]

+de Meza, D., and J.R.
+Gould.
+"The Social Efficiency of Private Decisions to Enforce Property Rights."
+Journal of Political Economy 100 (1992): 561-80.

+Weitzman, M.L., 1974.
+Free access vs private ownership as alternative systems for managing common property.
+Journal of Economic Theory 8, 225–234.